atishay234/room-booking-fe/README.md

 The Room Booking application allows users to book rooms for various purposes.
 It provides a user-friendly interface to view available rooms, check their details, and book sessions.

+## Technologies Used

+- **React.js with TypeScript**: The frontend is built using React.js, a JavaScript library for building user interfaces, along with TypeScript for static typing.
+- **Axios**: A promise-based HTTP client for making requests to the backend API.
+- **Zustand**: A state management library for React applications.

 ## How to Run

 1. Clone the repository: